Samuel Benton: Civil War

 During the American Civil War, Benton enlisted for Mississippi state service in early 1861.
-He was elected captain in the "Old" 9th Mississippi Infantry, 12 month regiment.
-In March 1861 the regiment went to Mobile, Alabama, then marched from there to Pensacola, Florida.
-When the enlistments of the original 9th Regiment soldiers was up, he was made Colonel of the 34th Mississippi Infantry Regiment (known as the 37th Regiment for a short period of time).
+He was elected captain in the "Old" 9th Mississippi Infantry, a 12 month regiment.
+In March 1861 the regiment went to Mobile, Alabama, then to Pensacola, Florida.
+When the enlistments of the original 9th Regiment soldiers expired, Benton was elected Colonel of the 34th Mississippi Infantry Regiment.
 The Regiment saw its first service under Major General Earl Van Dorn, during his attempt to drive back the Union Army during the movement to Corinth, Mississippi after the Battle of Shiloh.
 Colonel Benton was commended, as was the regiment for its behavior during the engagement.

-Benton and the 34th Mississippi Infantry accompanied General Braxton Bragg's army to Chattanooga, Tennessee in July 1862, then in August joined Major General William J. Hardee's Corps back to Middle Tennessee, into Kentucky, and fought at the Battle of Perryville, Kentucky, where the 34th fought successfully but at great cost.
+Benton and the 34th Mississippi Infantry accompanied General Braxton Bragg's army to Tennessee and fought at the Battle of Perryville, where the 34th suffered heavy losses.
 Benton was wounded, and his lieutenant colonel and major were both permanently disabled.
-Due to his wounds, Benton was absent from the 34th at the Battle of Chickamauga.
+Due to his wounds, Benton was absent from the September 1863 Battle of Chickamauga.
 He was back in command at the Battle of Lookout Mountain, where the regiment was on the picket line at the base of the mountain.
 The 34th was overrun by four columns of Union infantry, and around 200 men were captured.

-In the Atlanta campaign, Benton commanded the 29th, 30th and 34th Mississippi infantry regiments at the Battle of Alt's Gap, then the 34th in Major General Edward C. Walthall's brigade at the Battle of Resaca.
-The brigade was flanked by Union artillery, and the war has few if any cases of greater losses (unit-proportional) by artillery fire than Walthall's Brigade at Resaca.
-But the brigade was immovable and defended the position for both days.
+In the Atlanta campaign, Benton commanded a brigade made up of the 29th, 30th, and 34th Mississippi infantry regiments at the Battle of Alt's Gap and the Battle of Resaca.
+The brigade was flanked by Union artillery, suffered heavy losses while holding their position.

-When Major General Walthall was promoted to division command, Col. Benton was given the brigade.
-At the Battle of Atlanta July 22, 1864, while commanding the brigade, he was severely wounded in the chest by a shell fragment and wounded in the right foot, causing the loss of his leg.
+When Major General Edward C. Walthall was promoted to division command, Col. Benton was given the brigade.
+At the Battle of Atlanta on July 22, 1864, Benton was severely wounded in the chest by a shell fragment and wounded in the right foot, causing the amputation of his leg.